ubleipzig/marctools/README.md

     $ sqlite3 journals.db "select record from store where id = 'testsample1' \
                            and secondary = 'todo'" > testsample1.mrc

+If the `-encode` flag is set, the record will be base64 encoded before insert:

+    $ marcdb -encode -o journals.db fixtures/journals.mrc
+    $ sqlite3 journals.db "select record from store where id = 'testsample1'"
+    MDE1NzFjYXMgYTIyMDAzNjExYSA0NSAgMDAxMDAxMjAwMDAw...
+DE0Hh0=

 marcdump
 --------